 In the aftermath of hurricane Irene, what is this going to mean for pests and insects?
-Probably the last thing on your mind if you have been affected by Irene, and you are probably wondering what this has to do with pest control.
+This is probably the last thing on your mind if you have been affected by Irene.
+You are likely wondering what Irene even has to do with pest control.

 Well, with the hurricane came all the rain, which is going to leave very damp conditions for pests to thrive in.
 Crickets being one of them.

-As a quick tip guide we’ve put together some sound information that can help you to avoid crickets as well as other pests that like to make your home theirs.
+We’ve put together some sound information as a quick tip guide that can help you to avoid crickets as well as other pests that like to make your home theirs.

 - Keeping your lawn well mowed and eliminating weeds from your plant beds surrounding a home will limit their harborage.